featurist/qo/README.md

 # qo

 A task runner for insect people.
-And people who use [pogoscript](http://pogoscript.org/).
+And for people who use [pogoscript](http://pogoscript.org/).

 ## how to use